Mis-Shapes

-"Mis-Shapes" is a song written and released by Sheffield band Pulp from their 1995 album Different Class.
+"Mis-Shapes" is a song written and released by English alternative rock band Pulp from their 1995 album Different Class.
 Lyrically inspired by Cocker's experiences socializing in Sheffield as an outcast, the song features lyrics that call for misfits to unite and take over.
 This lyrical theme would make Cocker uncomfortable with Pulp's growing popularity with "townies" after the song's release.

 "Mis-Shapes" was released as a double-A sided single with "Sorted for E's & Wizz", the second single from Different Class after "Common People."
 Like its predecessor, the single reached number two in the UK charts and has since seen critical acclaim.

 Background

 "Mis-Shapes" was written as an ode to the outcasts that Pulp as a band identified with.
 Drummer Nick Banks summed up the song's message, stating, "What an opener, a call to arms, a rallying cry, now is the time to storm the barricades.
 If you've ever been bullied, called a weirdo, hit, spat at for being, looking, or feeling different... this is your tune!"
 At a 1995 concert, frontman Jarvis Cocker introduced the song as a call to take on the "blokes with 'taches in short-sleeved white shirts telling you that you're the weirdo."

 Lyrically, the song was inspired by Cocker's experience going to clubs in his home town of Sheffield during the 1980s.
 He recalled:

 Cocker reflected on the song's contradiction with the laddish audience the Britpop scene attracted, "All you can do is be as precise and be as good at what you do as possible and throw it out there.
 You can't control who goes into the shop and buys your records, you can't say, 'Oh, we're going to move into a more mature market.'
 People have to decide that.
 I mean, you write a song like 'Mis-Shapes' and it should be perfectly clear that it's saying, 'I don't like intolerant people.'
 But it's become clear to me after that last tour that it goes over some people's heads.
 Townies were coming out to see us."

-The song's guitar solo was initially composed by Cocker, but its final version was modified by recently-joined guitarist Mark Webber, who called the song one of his favorites in 1996.
+The song's guitar solo was initially composed by Cocker, but its final version was modified by recently joined guitarist Mark Webber, who called the song one of his favourites in 1996.
 The song's title, according to Cocker, originates from his "mum buying mis-shaped chocolates."
 Cocker recalled, "'Mis-Shapes' are these chocolates and they used to have them in the sweet-shop next to our house.
 They were the ones that had gone wrong in the factory - they were misshapen - kind of 'elephant man' of the sweet world!
 You could buy them in a bag much cheaper than a normal box of chocolates would be and they tasted as good, it's just that aesthetically they weren't that pleasing so that seemed to be a fairly reasonable metaphor."